 First up, this is an ULTRALIGHT sleeping pad which means it uses cutting edge technology and is purposely engineered to be as light as possible.
 When you are out hiking and camping, every ounce or KG you have to carry counts and so ultralight gear is a bloody godsend.

-It is a 1 person sleeping pad (doubles Sleeping Pads do exist) and comes in 3 different size versions – we tried the medium one.
+It is a 1 person sleeping pad (doubles Sleeping Pads and double sleeping bags do exist) and comes in 3 different size versions – we tried the medium one.

 Weighing in at just 1lb 2 0z (the medium-sized version) this by far amongst the lightest sleeping pads we have carried.